-Tetra4D Converter starts automatically in a trial mode, with a 28 days duration.
+Tetra4D Converter starts automatically in a trial mode, with a 28 day duration.

 - Select the Buy Now button to go to the Tetra4D web store to purchase licenses of the Tetra4D Converter. - Select the Continue Trial button to run in trial mode.
 The Tetra4D Converter will run in trial mode for 28 days after installation. - You should receive a serial number in an email from tetra4d.com when you purchase the Tetra4D Converter.
-To activate your license, select the I already have a serial number button and enter your serial number in the activation window.
+To activate your license, select the I already have a serial number button and then follow the license activation instructions.

-If you are unsure what your license status is or just need help in general, please submit a support request by going to http://www.tetra4d.com/support or by accessing your customer portal.
+If you are unsure what your license status is or just need help in general, please contact support by visiting our support page.